Kuilima Ests East

 No analysis available

-I searched the public remarks for explicit elevator references such as '4 elevators,' 'multiple elevators,' or similar wording, but found none.
-The listings focus on pools, tennis/pickleball, security, and resident manager, not vertical transportation details.
+I searched the remarks for explicit elevator references such as a stated elevator count, "multiple elevators," or any elevator mention, and found none.
+The listings describe a ground-level townhouse/condo community with pools, tennis, security, and a resident manager, but do not provide elevator information.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.